chuckremes/ruby-io/design-notes.md

 IOCTL
 Need to investigate this a bit more.
 The ioctl for sockets shows quite a few macros for handling addresses and such.
 If ioctl is the only exposure for these things then I'll likely need to support this even though all of ioctl is supported via C Macros.
 Will need C function wrappers for the macros.
 Hopefully all functionality is exposed via other utilities like get/setsockopt, getsockname, etc. Same for fileio.h and tty.h.
 Sigh.
 Good article: https://stackoverflow.com/questions/15807846/ioctl-linux-device-driver

-Tranposer
+Transcoder
 The core IO classes deal with 8-bit bytes exclusively.
 They have no notion of "character" or multi-byte character.
-To get this behavior, there is a `Transposer` class which can either wrap an existing IO (composition) or the IO can extend the TranposerMixin.
+To get this behavior, there is a `Transcoder` class which can either wrap an existing IO (composition) or the IO can extend the TranposerMixin.
 This class provides the Encoding support to read/write characters in all their myriad forms.
 It will provide an `each_char` method.
 If used as a Mixin, then it overrides the built-in `each` method to work on char boundaries.
 The old `each` method is renamed `each_byte` and remains available for use.
 A convenience mixin provides `each_line`

+Had a wild idea while walking the dogs tonight.
+Instead of requiring everyone to wrap their IO object in a Transcoder, let the factory methods creating IO objects take an encoding option.
+If it's anything other than ASCII_8BIT, use a trick learned from Celluloid that let's the #new return a different object.
+The object would be the transcoder (same API as a regular IO object) and it would be completely transparent.
+I froget the technique but it had something to do with overriding #allocate I think.

 ONLY LOAD WHAT WE NEED
 Restructure so that we can load only what we want/need. e.g.